-Caloric deficit to lose 1 pound with exercise alone may take longer than combining diet and exercise.
+Caloric deficit to lose one pound with exercise alone may take longer than combining diet and exercise.
 Weight loss resulting from an exercise intervention tends to be lower than predicted (19).
-But, exercise and low-calorie diets can result in less fat and more lean mass (11).
+But, exercise and balanced diets can result in less fat and more lean mass (11).

 Therefore, work up a way to incorporate both ways to create a calorie deficit.
 Meaning, swap your favorite cardio with HIIT.
 High-intensity interval training can burn more calories and fat, so you’re not overutilizing your maintenance calories since the workout will also be shorter than other activities.